motion/orbit/projects/blog/src/pages/update-one/index.md

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

-So what exactly is preventing us from exploring knowledge as easily as Iron Man?

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)

 <div class="alt">
   Ergonomically though, how long can you really keep your arms up like that?
 </div>

-While the fancy effects of movies like Minority Report are often distracting, they grasp at a real unmet desire: a level of unification, fluidity, and control that browsers and the web just don't give us today.
+What exactly is preventing us from exploring knowledge as easily as Iron Man?
+While the fancy effects of movies like Iron Man and Minority Report are often distracting, they grasp at a real unmet desire: a level of unification, fluidity, and control that browsers and the web just don't give us today.

 This brings us to Orbit's mission: